promops/flutter_pretty_qr/README.md

 # pretty_qr_code

-Pretty QR code with round edges.
+Pretty QR code for Flutter.
+You can round the edges with parameter or use the standard view.

 ## Features